Nigeria is perfectly multilingual. Most of the names we call our foods are derivatives and sometimes cannot be traced to just one Nigerian language.

 I’ve read where some persons used “cassava flakes” to mean garri in English, but this is wrong.
 Flakes are flat, thin pieces (as in corn flakes) but garri is not in flake form.

-A more appropriate English name for garri will be granulated cassava or coarse-grained cassava.
+A more appropriate English name for garri will be granulated cassava or cassava granules.
+Coarse-grained cassava also works.

 Zobo is the name given to the popular drink made from the Roselle plant.
 Roselle is a species of Hibiscus (Hibiscus sabdariffa) native to West Africa.